 Meanwhile, the brothers begin to vandalize the town's businesses when they are asked to pay their bills.
 But the Galinder brothers press their luck once too often when they make a pass at Caroline.
 An enraged Charles confronts the brothers but ends up getting beaten.

 Finally, word spreads about what happened.
 The school children stand up to their bullying classmate.
-Rev. Alden, having lost patience with the Galinders, invites the brothers to Sunday service, where he orders them out of town, under escort from the men.
+Rev. Alden, having lost patience with the Galinders, invites the brothers to Sunday service, where he preaches a special sermon about Hell and the Devil's workers and orders them out of town, under escort from the men.